Urgent appointments

 We will use the information you give us to choose the most suitable doctor, nurse or health professional to help you.

-Please be aware that our telephone lines can be exceptionally busy at 8:00am.
-We are a group practice and although we will always endeavour to book an appointment with your preferred doctor this may not always be possible.
+Please be aware that our telephone lines can be very busy at 8:00am.
+We will always try to book an appointment with your preferred doctor, but this may not be possible.

 Routine appointments